 What procedures are in place at airports and other ports of entry?

-- Entry and exit procedures are pending guidance from the Government of Afghanistan once airports re-open and land borders resume normal operations.
+- Entry and exit procedures are pending guidance from the Government of Afghanistan as airports and land borders resume normal operations.

 People arriving from other countries and who do not show symptoms of COVID-19 are advised to self-quarantine at home for 14 days.
 If you have any symptoms, you are instructed to contact the Ministry of Public Health and seek care.